niko-dunixi/qtestmanager-node/README.md

 	.submit();
 ```

-Note: If `withStepStatus(...)` is used, it must be used for all steps.
+Note: If `withStepStatus(...)` is used, it must be used for all steps,
+otherwise the test execution will fail.
-If it's never called, the test execution will not show any steps.
+If it's never called, the test execution will show all steps as 'UNDEFINED'.